 - Ed, Edd n Eddy: A one-sided example: May (the dumbest of the Kankers) has a crush on Ed (the dumbest of the Eds) and in the Eds/Kankers interactions, she's usually paired with him.

 - Futurama: One episode focuses on Fry dating the ditzy Amy, and how easily they bond because of their similarities.
-He dumps her at the end of the episode, although they remain Amicable Exes and still occasionally bond over their foolishness.
+They break up later in the same episode, although they remain Amicable Exes and still occasionally bond over their foolishness.

 - The Loud House: Leni is pretty dumb and has a crush on a boy named Chaz, who, while not as dumb as her, is still not the sharpest tool in the shed.